slatedocs/slate/source/includes/_rate-limits.md

 ## API Rate Limits

+For our rate limit endpoint, please refer to <a href="#rate-limit-endpoint">Rate Limit endpoint</a>.

 ### Plan Tier Limits

-Your account plan tier will limit the number of requests each API key can make per month.
+Your account plan tier will limit the overall number of requests you can make per month.
 Current rate limits by plan tier are:

 | Plan Tier     | Calls per month |